Download

 Medication Safety

 Consider the following situations and best practices to help prevent medication errors.
+Medication errors can occur at any point in the medication use process, including prescribing, transcribing, dispensing, administering, and monitoring.
+Consider the following situations.

 Errors by Medication Administration